MingFei2001/rack-visualiser/README.md

 *   **Dynamic Device Palette** 📦
     *   Access a readily available palette of common network devices.
-    *   Currently includes **1U switches with 24 ports**, intelligently arranged in two rows of 12 for clear visibility.
-This palette is easily expandable for future device types.
+    *   Currently includes several variants of 1U switches, such as 8-port, 12-port, 16-port, 24-port, and 48-port models.

 *   **Intuitive Drag-and-Drop Functionality** 🖱️
     *   Seamlessly drag devices from the palette and precisely position them into any valid slot on the rack.